Whatsapp: +39 3770914555

 Today, non mi tange is used to express emotional detachment or indifference.

-Study Italian Through Culture
+Study Italian Through Culture in Milan

 Photo credits: Giovanni Garattoni